safidea/engine/README.md

 ## Configuration

 A configuration is a JSON representation of the application.
-It contains the features, pages, tables, automations, database, etc...
+It contains the specs, pages, tables, automations, database, etc...

 You can see the [full JSON schema documentation here](https://json-schema.app/view/%23?url=https%3A%2F%2Fsafidea.com%2Fschemas%2Fapp.schema.json).